Alan Kay: Early life and work

 In 1968, he met Seymour Papert and learned of the programming language Logo, a dialect of Lisp optimized for educational purposes.
 This led him to learn of the work of Jean Piaget, Jerome Bruner, Lev Vygotsky, and of constructionist learning, further influencing his professional orientation.
 On December 9 of that same year he was present in San Francisco for the Mother of all Demos, a landmark computer demonstration by Douglas Engelbart.
 Even though he was sick with a high fever on that day, the event was very influential in Kay's career.
 He recalled later: "It was one of the greatest experiences in my life".

 In 1969, Kay became a visiting researcher at the Stanford Artificial Intelligence Laboratory in anticipation of accepting a professorship at Carnegie Mellon University.
 Instead, in 1970, he joined the Xerox PARC research staff in Palo Alto, California.
 Through the decade, he developed prototypes of networked workstations using the programming language Smalltalk.

 Along with some colleagues at PARC, Kay is one of the fathers of the idea of object-oriented programming (OOP), which he named.
 Some original object-oriented concepts, including the use of the words 'object' and 'class', had been developed for Simula 67 at the Norwegian Computing Center.
 Kay said:

 I'm sorry that I long ago coined the term "objects" for this topic because it gets many people to focus on the lesser idea.
 The big idea is "messaging".

 While at PARC, Kay conceived the Dynabook concept, a key progenitor of laptop and tablet computers and the e-book.
 He is also the architect of the modern overlapping windowing graphical user interface (GUI).
-Because the Dynabook was conceived as an educational platform, he is considered one of the first researchers into mobile learning; many features of the Dynabook concept have been adopted in the design of the One Laptop Per Child educational platform, with which Kay is actively involved.
+Because the Dynabook was conceived as an educational platform, he is considered one of the first researchers into mobile learning; many features of the Dynabook concept have been adopted in the design of the One Laptop Per Child educational platform, with which Kay was actively involved.